mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/2.0.0/customizations/custom-images/index.md

 ## Example Notebook for Custom Worker Image

-In the following example, you will use a user-defined function to import a library we installed in a custom image.
+In the following example, use a user-defined function to import a library we installed in a custom image.

 Open a `Python Notebook` and put the following in a code cell: